qcware/openadmet2025/README.md

 1. **DFT Features from Promethium by QC Ware**

-Molecules are processed using Promethium’s NVIDIA-accelerated DFT engine ([http://promethium.qcware.com](http://promethium.qcware.com)) via 3D conformation search, followed by geometry optimizations, and single-point calculations performed in various solvation states to generate descriptive features such as partition energy, hydration energy, polarizability, HOMO-LUMO gap etc.
+Molecules are processed using Promethium’s GPU-accelerated DFT engine ([http://promethium.qcware.com](http://promethium.qcware.com)) via 3D conformation search, followed by geometry optimizations, and single-point calculations performed in various solvation states to generate descriptive features such as partition energy, hydration energy, polarizability, HOMO-LUMO gap etc.

 This level of throughput is made possible due to the high-level of GPU-acceleration in the electronic structure engine.
 In most cases the DFT calculations complete in seconds.